Neoteroi/BlackSheep-Docs/docs/getting-started.md

     You can name the request parameter any way you like (e.g. `request`, `req`, `foo`, etc.), as long as you keep the correct type annotation (`blacksheep.Request`).

-This subject will be treated in more details in a different section.
+This subject will be treated in more detail in a different section.

 ### Handling responses